wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 2.0 =
+* add ability to add a description to the bottom of the category listing.
+Evidently this is useful in ecommerce sites but I guess it can also help to add extra category specific information or advertising.
+* add ability to set a category image
+* to use both of the above you will need to add code to your template to display the output

 = 1.8 =
 * Better fix for loss of data which also allows for the saving of multiple paragraphs.
 I'd miss typed a fix provided by BugTracker earlier.